 General Information

 The large and main keeps of Kumamoto Castle stand side by side.
-Both were burnt down by fire before the opening of the Seinan War in 1877, but they were rebuilt with concrete construction in 1960.
-The Kumamoto Earthquakes in 2018 caused some damage, such as the fall of roof tiles and Shachihoko-shaped tiles from the top floor, and the destruction of the stone walls of the basement room.
-As a symbol of the restoration project, the main keeps were a top priority, and they were completely restored in 2021.
-The large main keep has three layers on the outside, six floors, and one basement inside.
-From the top floor, you can enjoy views of Kumamoto City and the distant Aso mountains.
-More about Japanese Castles , Click here.
+Both were destroyed by fire before the Seinan War in 1877 and were rebuilt using concrete construction in 1960.
+The Kumamoto earthquakes of 2016 caused significant damage, including fallen roof tiles and shachihoko ornaments, as well as collapsed stone walls in the basement areas.
+As a symbol of recovery, the restoration of the main keeps was given top priority, and they were fully restored in 2021.
+The large keep features three exterior layers and six floors with one basement inside.
+From the top floor, visitors can enjoy views of Kumamoto City and the distant Aso mountains.

-Kumamoto Castle was built by Kato Kiyomasa, known as the god of civil engineering.
+Kumamoto Castle was built by Katō Kiyomasa, who was renowned as a master of military engineering.

-The entire area of the castle is 980,000 square meters, almost twenty-one times larger than Tokyo Dome.
-The circumference is 5.8 km long.
-It is one of the largest castles ever built in Japan.
-It is often chosen as one of the three greatest castles (along with Edo Castle and Osaka Castle).
+The castle grounds cover an area of 980,000 square meters—nearly 21 times the size of Tokyo Dome—with a circumference of 5.8 kilometers.
+It is one of the largest castles ever constructed in Japan and is frequently ranked among the three greatest castles, alongside Edo Castle and Osaka Castle.

 The Founder, Kato Kiyomasa